 With –page-requisites, you download all the necessary files such as CSS style sheets and images required to properly display the pages offline.

 With –no-parent, you can restrict the download only to a specific portion of the site.

 Additionally, you can set the path to where we want to download the files with the -P command followed by the path to the directory.

-We have covered some of the most common uses of wget command.
+We have covered some of the most common uses of wget command in 10 practical examples.
 To learn more about wget, you can always check its man page with the man wget command.

-If you have a Linux VPS with us, all you have to do is ask our expert Linux admins to install wget on your server or to offer some advice on how to use the wget commands.
-They’re available 24/7, and will be able to help you solve this issue.
+If you have a Linux VPS with us, all you have to do is ask our expert Linux admins to install wget on your server or to offer some advice Wget Command Examples.
+They’re available 24/7 and will be able to help you solve this issue.

 PS.
-If you enjoy reading our blog, feel free to share it on social networks using the shortcuts below, or simply leave a comment.
+If you enjoy reading our post, on Wget Command Examples, feel free to share it on social networks using the shortcuts below, or simply leave a comment.